-The first step to obtaining a beautiful smile is a no-cost orthodontic consultation.
+The first step in obtaining a beautiful smile is a no-cost orthodontic consultation.
 During your consultation, we will:

-- Determine the need for necessary diagnostic records: radiographs, photographs, and digital 3D models
+- Determine the need for necessary diagnostic records including radiographs, photographs, and digital 3D models.

-- Discuss treatment timing, fee estimates, insurance options and payment options
+- Discuss treatment timing, fee estimates, insurance options, and our payment plans for any budget.

 - Discuss our office policies.

-If our orthodontist Dr. Yarmolyuk determines that you or your child would benefit from orthodontic treatment, thorough diagnostic records will need to be taken.
+If our orthodontist determines that you or your child would benefit from orthodontic treatment, thorough diagnostic records will need to be taken.

 The purpose of the diagnostic records is to document your orthodontic problems and to determine the best treatment choice to correct those problems.

-Impressions – Impressions of your teeth are taken to make 3D digital models of your teeth.
-This helps orthodontist Dr. Yarmolyuk to visualize your bite from various angles.
+- Impressions – Impressions of your teeth are taken to make digital 3D models of your teeth.
+This helps our orthodontist to visualize your bite from various angles.

-Digital Panaromic X ray – This is special X rays that is used to visualize all of your teeth, your jaws and your joint in one picture.
-From the X-ray Dr. Yarmolyuk will determine the condition and position of the teeth and roots, locate missing, extra or impacted teeth, evaluate supporting bone and jaw joints, and rule out any pathology.
+- Digital Panoramic X-rays – These are special x-rays that are used to visualize all your teeth, your jaw, and your joints in one picture.
+From these x-rays, our orthodontist will determine the condition and position of your teeth and roots, locate missing, extra or impacted teeth, evaluate supporting bone and jaw joints, and rule out any pathology.

-Digital Cephalometric X ray – a full skull X-ray of your profile.
-The X-ray shows the position and relationship between your teeth, jaws and skull.
-This X-ray is also used by Dr. Yarmolyuk to visualize facial harmony and growth pattern.
+- Digital Cephalometric X-rays – These are a full skull x-ray of your profile.
+The x-ray shows the position and relationship between your teeth, jaw, and skull.
+These x-rays are also used by our orthodontist to visualize facial harmony and growth patterns.

-Cephalometric Measurements – Dr. Yarmolyuk will use your Cephalometric X ray to make multiple measurements with a special orthodontic software in our imaging computer.
-These measurement of your teeth, jaws, and soft tissues enable him to finalize appropriate orthodontic treatment plan that is fully customized to your specific orthodontic needs, and will yield best functional and esthetic results.
+- Cephalometric Measurements – Our orthodontist will use your cephalometric x-ray to make multiple measurements with special orthodontic software in our imaging computer.
+These measurements of your teeth, jaw, and soft tissues enable our orthodontist to finalize an appropriate orthodontic treatment plan that is fully customized to your specific orthodontic needs and will yield the best functional and aesthetic results.

 Successful orthodontic treatment depends on your cooperation with the following:

-- Keeping all scheduled appointments (missed appointments prolong treatment time)
+- Keeping all scheduled appointments because missed appointments will prolong the treatment time.

 - Good oral hygiene and regular dental visits.
 This will make sure to keep your smile healthy and beautiful!

-- If an appointment is missed, it is patient’s/parent’s responsibility to contact our office promptly, to schedule a new appointment
+- If an appointment is missed, it is the patient’s/parent’s responsibility to contact our office promptly, to schedule a new appointment.

 - Appointments are typically scheduled 4-8 weeks apart.

-- In order to provide highest quality orthodontic care, lengthier appointments are scheduled during school/work hours
+- In order to provide the highest quality orthodontic care, lengthier appointments are scheduled during school and work hours.

-- We advise you to see your general dentist every 3-4 month during active orthodontic treatment
+- We advise you to see your general dentist every 3-4 months during active orthodontic treatment.

-- If you did not have one prior to your orthodontic treatment, we can help you find one
+- If you did not have a general dentist prior to your orthodontic treatment, we can help you find one.